Item #918 The Monster and Other Stories. Stephen Crane.

 The Monster and Other Stories

-Short stories by a virtuoso, writing at the pivot between the American short fiction masters before him (Irving, Hawthorne, Poe, Melville, and Twain) and laying the ground for his own generation (Bierce, and O. Henry), and the one that followed (Cather, Fitzgerald, and Hemingway).
+Short stories by a virtuoso, writing at the pivot between the American short fiction masters before him (Irving, Hawthorne, Poe, Melville, and Twain) and laying the ground for his own generation (Bierce, and O. Henry), and the ones that followed (Cather, Fitzgerald, and Hemingway).

-Price: $5,500.00
+Price: $5,750.00

 See all items by